taskurotta/taskurotta-getstarted/README.md

             readTimeout: 0
             connectTimeout: 3000

 Now you see how our small cluster works.
-Test starter creates processes on localhost:8081 and decider started with registration on port 8081.
+Test starter creates processes on [http://localhost:8081/index.html](http://localhost:8081/index.html) and **decider** started with registration **on port 8081** too.
-But our actors executes processes getting them from localhost:8082.
+But our **actors** executes processes getting them from [http://localhost:8082/index.html](http://localhost:8082/index.html).

 If you open web console on [http://localhost:8081/index.html](http://localhost:8081/index.html) or on [http://localhost:8082/index.html](http://localhost:8082/index.html), you will see that all queues have zero tasks because all already executed after actors run.
 Try to change configuration and you will see that two taskurotta servers can be used vice versa.